- Simplify your annual giving

 - Maximum tax advantage*.

 You qualify for an immediate fair-market-value tax deduction for each contribution you make to a Donor Advised Fund.
-When you contribute marketable securities, real estate or closely held stock, you also avoid capital gains taxes.
+When you contribute marketable securities, assets from a liquidity event, complex assets, real estate or closely held stock, you also avoid capital gains taxes.
+DAF assets grow tax free.

 - Online access.